 Students must complete a minimum of 30 credit hours of courses numbered 5000 or above, although the minimum number is almost always exceeded.
 At least six doctoral seminars (7000 level) in musicology are required and must be taken at CU Boulder as part of PhD course work.
 Additionally, certain seminars in related disciplines, such as Music Theory and Analysis, Religious Studies, Anthropology, Sociology, and so on, may count in lieu of the former requirement, with the consent of the student’s advisory committee.
 Students are expected to complete with distinction all work in the formal courses in which they enroll.

 The College of Music requires proficiency in two foreign languages appropriate to the student's program of study.
-Normally, the language requirement is met by a translation examination scheduled twice a semester through the graduate music office.
+Normally, the language requirement is met by a translation examination scheduled through the graduate music office.

 The dissertation should be an original and worthwhile contribution to knowledge in the field of musicology.
 It is expected that the student work closely with a major professor who will serve as the first reader and critic before the dissertation is submitted to the other dissertation committee members.